 Whom should I pick as the person who speaks for me?

-•Above all, select someone you trust and can talk to frankly about your wishes.
+• Above all, select someone you trust and can talk to honestly about your wishes.

 Can I revoke such an appointment?

 Yes.
-You may revoke your decision to appoint an individual to speak for you as follows:
+You may revoke your decision to appoint an individual to speak for you.

-Power of Attorney:•You must revoke a power of attorney in writing, and have that document (1) signed by two witnesses, and (2) signed and acknowledged (as appropriate) by a notary public, Conn. attorney, judge of court of record/family support magistrate, clerk or deputy clerk of court having a seal, town clerk, or justice of the peace.
+You must revoke an appointment in writing, and have that document (1) signed by two witnesses, and (2) signed and acknowledged (as appropriate) by a notary public, Conn. attorney, judge of court of record/family support magistrate, clerk or deputy clerk of court having a seal, town clerk, or justice of the peace.

 What are living wills in Connecticut?